agoda-com/standards-c-sharp/docs/web-solution-structure/README.md

 - Should be thin wrappers around services, existing purely as a bridge between HTTP and the service layer.
 - Should be free of business logic.
-- Should accept and return View models / DTOs when communicating with the outside world.
+- Should accept and return View models / DTOs when communicating with the browser.
-- Should accept and return Models when communicating internally.
+- Should accept and return Models or Entities when communicating with the service layer.
-- Cannot be extended.

 ### Presentational helpers